 Read the latest articles from the UK experts in eyelash care

 Mylash are the UK experts in eye care and beauty.
-For over 17 years, we’ve helped people to grow their lashes with Mylash Growth Treatment, the only clinically proven growth treatment available in the UK.
+For almost two decades, we’ve helped people to grow their lashes with Mylash Growth Treatment, the only clinically proven growth treatments.

 Mylash was founded by Dr. Tom Walker, an expect in lash care who has advised thousands of patients and been featured in dozens of prestigious publications.
 Dr. Walker’s priority has always been to ensure the safety and awareness of Mylash’s valued customers, and to offer impartial advice to those seeking treatment, whether for solely cosmetic reasons or to address a health condition that affects hair growth.